VSpaceCode/VSpaceCode/README.md

 ## Project history

-This project was initially started by [StreakyCobra](https://github.com/StreakyCobra) as a configuration file for [VSCodeVim](https://github.com/VSCodeVim/Vim) to be merged in your `settings.json` file. [stevenguh](https://github.com/stevenguh) developed on his side an extension also with the goal to brings Spacemacs bindings to VSCode.
-After some discussion we agreed to merge the two projects to keep this niche community unified. stevenguh solution was technically better, and this project had a larger community and was better referenced, so it was decided move his extension here.
+This project was initially started by [StreakyCobra](https://github.com/StreakyCobra) as a configuration file for [VSCodeVim](https://github.com/VSCodeVim/Vim) to be merged in your `settings.json` file. [stevenguh](https://github.com/stevenguh) developed on his side [stevenguh/spacecode](https://github.com/stevenguh/spacecode) also with the goal to bring Spacemacs bindings to VSCode.
+After some discussion we agreed to merge the two projects to keep this niche community unified. stevenguh solution was technically better, but this project had a larger community and was better referenced, so it was decided move his extension here and to deprecate [stevenguh/spacecode](https://github.com/stevenguh/spacecode).

-If you prefer this project's first approach using settings, see the [vscode-vim](https://github.com/VSpaceCode/VSpaceCode/tree/vscode-vim) branch.
+If you prefer this project's first approach using settings without an extension, see the [vscode-vim](https://github.com/VSpaceCode/VSpaceCode/tree/vscode-vim) branch.

 ## Installation
 This extension is published as an extension pack, and should install all the necessary extensions for the best-of-the box experience; however, if you do not like the bundled extensions or are not using VSCode Vim, please go to the [vscode-which-key](https://github.com/VSpaceCode/vscode-which-key) for a standalone which key menu function.